cilium/cilium/Documentation/policy/language.rst

   The following values are supported:
 	- "produce": Allow producing to the topics specified in the rule
-	- "consume": Allow consuming from the topics specified in the rule This field is incompatible with the APIKey field, either APIKey or Role may be specified.
-If omitted or empty, all keys are allowed, if APIKey is also the empty
+	- "consume": Allow consuming from the topics specified in the rule This field is incompatible with the APIKey field, i.e i.e APIKey and Role cannot both be specified in the same rule..
+  If omitted or empty, all keys are allowed.

 APIKey
   APIKey is a case-insensitive string matched against the key of a request,